-There are always those times you get super excited about something you don't really need: an extra legroom plane seat which turns out to be less wide than a normal one.
-The promise of the best-ever virtual reality experience which invariably sees you chundering on the living room carpet (and then watching your dog eat it).
+There are always those times you get super excited about something you don't really need, like scoring an extra legroom plane seat only for it to be less wide than a normal one.
+The promise of the best-ever virtual reality experience which invariably sees you chundering on the living room carpet.
 And, yes, pre-ordering a multi-thousand-dollar folding smartphone, which then doesn't - and perhaps never will? - see the light of day.

 We're excited about folding phones; really, genuinely, we are.
-Anything that pushes the limits of technology forward is great to watch unfold (horrible pun alert, sorry, too late), but there are times when it's just technology beyond purpose.
+Anything that pushes the limits of technology forward is great to watch unfold (horrible pun, sorry), but there are times when it's just technology beyond purpose.

 Here we run through the hurdles thus far and the reason why, right now, no company is yet ready to release a foldable smartphone.